matt-gold/module-federation-plugin-example/README.md

 The microfrontend will also load "standalone" in it's own local wrapper at localhost:3000, where there is no issue.
 The problem only occurs when running it inside of the shell app.

+The problem is that the "mfe1" ngxs store (at the /flights route) does not subscribe to any observables returned by action handlers.
 I've added text to the home page that explains the problem in greater detail.